M33 is well placed

 The Triangulum galaxy (M33) will be well placed for observation.
 It will reach its highest point in the sky at around midnight local time.

-At a declination of +30°39', it is easiest to see from the northern hemisphere and cannot be seen from latitudes much south of 39°S.
+At a declination of +30°39', it is easiest to see from the northern hemisphere but cannot be seen from latitudes much south of 39°S.

-From London (click to change), it will be visible all night.
+From London, it will be visible all night.
 It will become visible at around 19:27 (BST) as the dusk sky fades, 27° above your eastern horizon.
-It will be lost to dawn twilight at around 06:07, 31° above your western horizon.
+It will be lost to dawn twilight at around 06:06, 31° above your western horizon.

 At magnitude 5.7, M33 is too faint to be seen with the naked eye from any but the very darkest sites, but is visible through a pair of binoculars or small telescope.

 This entry in the observing calendar was provided by In-The-Sky.org